Bachelor of Science in Business Administration

 Opportunities for Involvement and Leadership in Information Systems and Operations Management

-The Warrington College of Business Administration provides numerous opportunities for involvement and leadership.
+The Warrington College of Business provides numerous opportunities for involvement and leadership.
 By participating in student organizations, students gain valuable leadership skills and network with faculty, alumni, and recruiters.
 Students looking for organizations focused on IST should consider:

 - Association for Information Systems

-- Center for Entrepreneurship and Innovation (CEI) Ambassadors
+- Entrepreneurship & Innovation Center (CEI) Ambassadors

 - Entrepreneurship and Technology Club